farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## License

 The Breathless SRD is released under Creative Commons Attribution CC-BY 4.0.

-That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.
+That means you are free to use the content of this SRD for your own game, provided you give proper credit.

-Just copy the following text in your game, and things should be all good.
+To do so, copy the text below in your game, and things should be good to go.

 > This work is based on Breathless, product of Fari RPGs (https://farirpgs.com/), developed and authored by René-Pier Deshaies-Gélinas , and licensed for our use under the Creative Commons Attribution 4.0 License (https://creativecommons.org/licenses/by/4.0/)